npverni/atom-sunburst/README.md

 ## Sunburst Theme

-Fizzy is an atom port of the TextMate sunburst theme.
+Sunburst is an atom port of the TextMate sunburst theme.

 ### Installation